StevenSJones/readMeGenSeventhEdition/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/stevensjones/weatherDashboardSixthEdition)

 # Project Title: weatherDashboardSixthEdition
-One Paragraph of project description goes here: Here it is.
+One Paragraph of project description goes here: It involved javascript and jquery in conjunction with other technologies to dynamically create a readme.md for a user.

-Yes.
+yes
 ## Table of Contents:
 - [title](#title)
 - [Prerequisites](#Prerequisites)